-2. Possessing, brandishing, pointing, or discharging a firearm, pellet gun or any other projectile-type weapon
+2. Possessing, brandishing, pointing, or discharging a firearm, pellet gun or any other projectile-type

-(Law enforcement will be contacted) 3.
-Setting a fire or attempting to set a fire

-(Law enforcement will be contacted) 4.
-Assault and battery of a school employee
+- 3. Setting a fire or attempting to set a fire (Law enforcement will be contacted) - 4.
+Assault and battery of a school employee (Law enforcement will be contacted)

-(Law enforcement will be contacted) 5.
-Sexual assault
+5. Sexual assault